michaellihs/michaellihs.github.io/_posts/2021-01-21-q-and-a-trunk-based-development.markdown

 Last week, I had the pleasure to speak about *Trunk-Based Development* together with ThoughtWorks' [Chris Ford](https://twitter.com/ctford) and [Kief Morris](https://twitter.com/kief).
 This blog post contains a curated list of questions and answers from the discussions we had during the meetup.

+For those of you who missed the talk, here are [the slides from the presentation](https://github.com/michaellihs/presentations/blob/master/trunk-based-development/2021-01-21-meetup-trunk-based-development.pdf).
+The recording on the talk is currently in review, I will link it as soon as it's available.

 ### But we do trunk-based development with pull requests

 *There was some irritation around "my definition" of trunk-based development*